 Other surprising innovations that are expected to emerge in few years include support systems to help drivers avoid accidents and dangerous situations, or at the very least help them to lessen the consequences.
 For example, manufacturers have developed the eCall.
 Designed in the form of a small box, eCall is able to detect impact and thus prevent relief.
 It could also raise an alarm if it detects an obstacle or potential collision and uses smart technology to measure the distance to the car in front.

-These are just some of the many innovations which are currently in development, although some are just in the planning stage.
+These are just some of the many road safety technologies which are currently in development, although some are just in the planning stage.
 For those which have already been developed, it is hoped that they can be combined with others to produce even more effective solutions to road safety.
 It can be difficult to assess the effectiveness of these systems.
 Could we ever be confident that these systems will protect drivers?
-Whilst automated vehicles seem like they are way into the future, could these new technologies bring us one step closer?
+Whilst automated vehicles seem like they are way into the future, could these new safe driving technologies bring us one step closer?